dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 Another interesting situation happens when a load consumes data from an earlier store:

 ```
-Store MEM_LOC_X, 0
+Store MEM_LOC, 0
-Load R1, MEM_LOC_X
+Load R1, MEM_LOC
 ```

 If a load consumes data from a store that hasn't yet finished, we should not allow the load to proceed.
 But what if we don't yet know the address of the store?
-In this case, the processor predicts whether there will be any potential data forwarding between loads and stores and if reordering is safe.
+In this case, the processor predicts whether there will be any potential data forwarding between the load and the store and if reordering is safe.
 This is known as _memory disambiguation_.
 When a load starts executing, it has to be checked against all older stores for potential store forwarding.
 There are four possible scenarios:

 * Prediction: Not dependent; Outcome: Not dependent.
 This is a case of a successful memory disambiguation, which yields optimal performance.
 * Prediction: Dependent; Outcome: Not dependent.
 In this case, the processor was overly conservative and did not let the load go ahead of the store.
 This is a missed opportunity for performance optimization.